 Foundation for Landscape Studies

-Artstor is collaborating with the Foundation for Landscape Studies to share approximately 5,500 images from around the world in the Digital Library.
+Artstor and the Foundation for Landscape Studies are sharing more than 8,000 images from around the world in the Digital Library.
 These images provide an overview of landscape studies, encompassing all cultural landscapes, including gardens, parks, cities, suburbs, rural areas, and the humanized wilderness.
 A subset of the collection consists of engravings from rare books dating from the 16th through early 20th century.